Language with Vision: a Study on Grounded Word and Sentence Embeddings: Discussion and Conclusion

-\begin{itemize} \item Textual word embeddings benefit from vision the most when they are aligned with vision as opposed to being merged.
-Our alignment strategy informs the textual embeddings about the real world (using images) without deteriorating the statistical knowledge obtained from textual corpora.
-We showed by example that allowing too much visual information will overwhelm the textual embeddings.
-Injecting too much visual knowledge into the embeddings benefits concrete words while diminishing the performance on modeling abstract words. \item Textual context plays an important role in the process of grounding isolated word embeddings.
-We showed that linking textual word embeddings with vision without textual context will drastically distort the semantic space.
+Our second key finding is that textual context plays an important role in grounding isolated word embeddings.
+Our results demonstrate that linking word embeddings with vision in the absence of textual context leads to a significant distortion of the semantic space.
 We believe one reason is that word vectors still need to be aware of the textual context they occur in when they are being coupled with their corresponding visual information in images.
-Furthermore, an image is a rich source of information and cannot be simply described by a single word.
-Our grounding framework aligns the word vectors to their corresponding images while keeping the words informed about their textual context.
+Moreover, given that images are a highly complex and rich source of information, a single word cannot capture their full semantic richness.
+Our grounding framework, therefore, aligns word vectors with their corresponding images while simultaneously preserving information about their textual context, thereby enhancing the overall efficacy of the grounding process.

-\item More textual context compensates for visual grounding on current downstream NLP tasks.
-We investigated whether our grounding approach could improve the performance of current deep contextualized language models (e.g. BERT) on downstream NLP tasks such as sentiment classification.
-Our experiments show that visual grounding yields considerable improvements when training data is limited.
-However, when huge amounts of textual data are available, the performance of the visually grounded model and the textual model are almost identical. \end{itemize}